A

 DUAL M.S.
 UP + M.S.
 PH (Master of Science in Public Health) No more than 6 LPs in the entire program

-NY/Paris (The Shape of Two Cities: New York / Paris Program) No more than 3 LPs in the entire program
+NY/Paris (The Shape of Two Cities: New York / Paris Non-degree Program) No more than 3 LPs in the entire program

 GSAPP QUANTITATIVE STANDARD